Nariod/RustPacker/README.md

 # RustPacker
-Template-based shellcode packer written in Rust.
+Template-based shellcode packer written in Rust, with indirect syscall support.
 Made with <3 for pentesters.

 ## But, does it bypass Windows Defender ?

 Yes!
 Here with the common metasploit calc exec payload on a Windows 11 host, using the ntCRT template and AES.
 Last test on 24/04/2023.

 ![Windows Defender bypass](/img/WinDef%20bypass.png)

 # Quick start